Terminology and data models¶

 End-of-day statistics for financial contracts.
 OHLC stands for open, high, low and close, and is a summary of trades for a day.
 OHLC is typically used to illustrate movements in the price of a financial instrument and can be seen in financial charts looking like candlesticks.

-Example: Nord Pool future contract for a front quarter contract (Q1).
+Example: The Nasdaq Nordic Power Future contract for a front quarter contract (Q1).

 In the power market, the short-run marginal cost of running power plants.
 See short-run marginal cost on Wikipedia for a broader definition.